Frequently Asked Questions About Postpartum Depression & Related Illnesses

 Can you get postpartum depression after a miscarriage?

-Yes.
-If you have had a miscarriage or stillbirth, first let us say we are truly sorry for your loss and we are here for you.
-For more on PPD after perinatal loss and for some specific resources for you, please read:
+You can certainly experience grief after miscarriage and also depression after a perinatal loss.
+If you have had a miscarriage or stillbirth, first let us say we are truly sorry for your loss and we hope our resources give you some comfort.
+Here are some specific resources we created just for you:

 Postpartum Depression After Miscarriage or Stillbirth